 Instruction and participation in folk, social, tap, or other dance forms.
 Enrollment limited to the Wrangler Belles.
 May be repeated for credit.
 Three lab hours per week.
-Credit: 1 semester hour
+Credit: 1 semester hour credit.
+5 semester nours

 KINE 1301 Foundations of Kinesiology